How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 In the future, world leaders will look upon each other differently, because they met here first, as friends.

-It may just be a sign of how idealistic I am but this motto really spoke to me.
+It may be a sign of just how idealistic I am, but this motto really spoke to me.
 I wanted to translate it in my essay.
 So in the final version it became:

 Harvard is the place where the Jessup competition was born.
 Like Jessup, Harvard connects people – outstanding individuals and future leaders – with the ultimate goal of giving them opportunities for change.
 Having first met at Harvard as friends, in the future they will look at each other differently; they will help each other to be different.

-4. participation in Concours Charles-Rousseau
+4. participating in Concours Charles-Rousseau

 I started asking myself: Where does this perception of lawyers/law start?
 Can I change it?
 At the time, I was coaching a team for the Concours Charles-Rousseau.
 I guided the work of my students, as they studied writings of prominent scholars and crafted their memorials.
 My goal was not only to help them master lawyering skills, but also learn about fundamental values of the law, professional integrity and teamwork, commitment and passion.
 I watched them becoming better persons and thus better lawyers.
 I came to understand F. Frankfurter’s words: “Law is what the lawyers are.
 And the law and lawyers are what the law schools make them” (Letter to Mr. Rosenwald – May 13, 1927).